top of page

 Alcohol: 42%

-In the bottle: To start, there is a really nice earthiness that pours from the bottle, it's a like wet stone with some musty notes on the back end.
-Once this opens up a bit, you get these beautifully smooth and fresh awamori notes; all the key components are there, vanilla, caramel, custard, toasted rice and cocoa, which gives this 26 year Uminokuni some nice complexity.
+In the bottle: To start, there is a really nice earthiness that pours from the bottle—like wet stone with some musty notes on the back end.
+Once it opens up a bit, you get these beautifully smooth and fresh awamori notes.
+All the key components are there: vanilla, caramel, custard, toasted rice, and cocoa, which give this 26-year Uminokuni some nice complexity.
+The nose is rich, layered, and very inviting, building strong anticipation for the glass.

-On the rocks: What hits the tongue is a perfect marriage of earthy and sweet, those vanilla, caramel, custard, toasted rice and cocoa notes flow in and out in a wash of Awamori amazingness.
-At 43% is never feels heavy and the alcohol really helps to spread out the remaining flavors on the finish which is refreshingly dry.
-As the ice melts you are treated to an ever evolving glass of Awamori, the earthy notes expand giving a range of aged flavors with the sweeter notes taking a bit of a back seat.
+On the rocks: What hits the tongue is a perfect marriage of earthy and sweet—those vanilla, caramel, custard, toasted rice, and cocoa notes flow in and out in a wash of awamori amazingness.
+At 43% it never feels heavy, and the alcohol really helps spread out the remaining flavors on the finish, which is refreshingly dry.
+As the ice melts, you are treated to an ever-evolving glass of awamori—the earthy notes expand, giving a range of aged flavors while the sweeter notes take a bit of a back seat.
+Very dynamic and enjoyable over ice.

-Straight: So smooth, just like on the rocks, you start of with a hit of funky earthiness that quickly fades into those beautiful sweet, those vanilla, caramel, custard, toasted rice and cocoa notes that just fill the entire palate.
-The 42% alcohol does a great job to carry the key flavors of this well-aged Awamori and never oversteps its bounds or gets in the way; neat in the glass is an excellent way to appreciate and enjoy this masterpiece.
+Straight: So smooth.
+Just like on the rocks, you start with a hit of funky earthiness that quickly fades into those beautiful sweet notes—vanilla, caramel, custard, toasted rice, and cocoa that just fill the entire palate.
+The 43% alcohol does a great job carrying the key flavors of this well-aged awamori and never oversteps its bounds or gets in the way.
+Neat in the glass is an excellent way to appreciate and enjoy this masterpiece—refined, intense, and deeply satisfying.

 Enjoy Straight or On-the-rocks